hammerheim-game/hammerheim-rules/3-equipment.md

-Truly successful warband leaders are quite willing to waste their money on extravagant excesses such as rare wines, jewel-encrusted weapons and armour and Cathayan spices.
+Truly successful warband leaders are quite willing to waste their money on extravagant excesses such as rare wines, jewel-encrusted weapons and armor and Cathayan spices.
 The height of such indulgence is an opulent coach, which the warband leader can use for driving around the settlements surrounding Mordheim.
 There are few things that will impress commoners, or incur the wrath and